Training Management System and Learning Management System, or TMS and LMS.

 Training Administration vs Content Delivery

-A TMS typically takes care of all your back office processes:
+A Training Management System typically takes care of all your back office processes:

 - Organizing logistics and resources